What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 To accompany the 17 SDGs, a non-profit initiative based in Sweden has created a set of Inner Development Goals (IDG), that presents five dimensions of inner transformation skills needed to contribute to sustainable development goals (SDGs), as follows:

 - Acting.
-Doing something concrete to enable change through courage, creativity, optimism, and perseverance.
+Doing something concrete to enable change through courage, creativity, optimism and perseverance.

-Inner skills not only enhance individuals’ well-being, self-esteem and creativity, but also strengthen teamwork, promote innovation and increase the ability of a community or organisation to navigate an uncertain and changing environment and generate systemic change.
+These five dimensions of inner skills are important to cultivate as we work towards the Sustainable Development Goals.
+Inner skills not only enhance individuals’ well-being, self-esteem and creativity but also strengthen teamwork, promote innovation and increase the ability of a community or organisation to navigate an uncertain and changing environment and generate systemic change.

 Case study